 - 1. Make sure that the equipment is set up and that the Calibration Software is connected to the reciter. - 2.
 Select the Reciter Calibration tab, and double-click VCO Calibration.
 The VCO Calibration Wizard appears. - 3.
-Attach an appropriate Load and Modulation meter to the PA or exciter output, set the meter to measure the peak deviation, and then click Next.
-(If you are using a PA, it will now transmit.) - 4.
+In the drop-down list, select the test set model you will use for the calibration. - 4.
+Set the modulation meter according to the instructions in the wizard, and then click Next.
+(If you are using a PA, it will now transmit.) - 5.
 Adjust the exciter lock band trimmer until the actual band matches the desired band.
-The bands turn green. - 5.
+The bands turn green. - 6.
 Click Next.
-Step 3 of the wizard appears. - 6.
-Calibrate each of the frequencies shown.
+Step 3 of the wizard appears.

+- 7. Calibrate each of the frequencies shown.
 Follow these steps. - a.
 Click the option button alongside a frequency. - b.
-Using the Fine and Coarse arrows, adjust the slider until the deviation shown on the modulation meter is 3000 Hz (peak). - c.
+If the modulation meter cannot auto-tune, set its frequency to the selected value. - c.
+Using the Fine and Coarse arrows, adjust the slider until the deviation shown on the modulation meter is 3000 Hz (peak). - d.
 Repeat steps a) and b) until all frequencies for the band are calibrated.
-This enables the Next Band button. - 7.
+This enables the Next Band button. - 8.
 Click Next Band and repeat steps 4) through 6).
-Repeat until all frequencies in all bands have been calibrated. - 8.
+Repeat until all frequencies in all bands have been calibrated. - 9.
 If you are connected to a K-band reciter, click Next.
-Select which of the two available bands the reciter will operate on. - 9.
-Click Finish.
+Select one of the two sub-bands.
+This determines the sub-band that is displayed on CSS monitoring screens and that has its lock range determined in diagnostic tests.
+However, exciters can always operate on frequencies in either sub-band.

+10. Click Finish.
 (If you are using a PA, it will now stop transmitting.)

-When you have finished calibrating the VCO, the icon $\frac{1}{4}$ on the Reciter Calibration tab indicates that this task is complete.
+When you have finished calibrating the VCO, the icon on the Reciter Calibration tab indicates that this task is complete.

 You should now adjust the exciter lock band because it was re-tuned several times during this procedure.
 This means that the exciter is no longer on the required frequency.
+If you have P25 test equipment, we also recommend that you carry out a modulation fidelity test to verify the adequacy of the FCL and VCO calibration for digital P25 transmissions.